KarpF1sh/shodan-search-tool-with-gui/README.md

 On Windows open the `run.bat` file, or:

 Install the dependencies: `pip install -r requirements.txt`
 And run `python shodanv2.py` from the command line

+Or simply run the prebuilt executable.

 ### Building
 You can also build the python application to a single executable file.